missing-semester/missing-semester/_2020/shell-tools.md

 To bridge this disconnect there's the [`xargs`](https://www.man7.org/linux/man-pages/man1/xargs.1.html) command which will execute a command using STDIN as arguments.
 For example `ls | xargs rm` will delete the files in the current directory.

     Your task is to write a command that recursively finds all HTML files in the folder and makes a zip with them.
-Note that your command should work even if the files have spaces (hint: check `-d` flag for `xargs`)
+Note that your command should work even if the files have spaces (hint: check `-d` flag for `xargs`).
     {% comment %}
     find . -type f -name "*.html" | xargs -d '\n'  tar -cvzf archive.tar.gz
     {% endcomment %}

+    If you're on macOS, note that the default BSD `find` is different from the one included in [GNU coreutils](https://en.wikipedia.org/wiki/List_of_GNU_Core_Utilities_commands).
+You can use `-print0` on `find` and the `-0` flag on `xargs`.
+As a macOS user, you should be aware that command-line utilities shipped with macOS may differ from the GNU counterparts; you can install the GNU versions if you like by [using brew](https://formulae.brew.sh/formula/coreutils).

 1. (Advanced) Write a command or script to recursively find the most recently modified file in a directory.
 More generally, can you list all files by recency?